-This post outlines how to take a blank system and end up with an encrypted EFI-boot LVM-partitioned Linux system.
-In reality, this isn’t a tutorial and more a note to self not to forget what I did, but perhaps it will benefit you too.
+Here's how to take a blank system and end up with an encrypted EFI-boot LVM-partitioned Linux system.

 Get yourself into a root shell.

 Ensure you're booted in EFI mode.

 apt-get install efibootmgr efibootmgr